cvilla714/rails-capstone/README.md

 ## Built With

-- Major languages
+- Ruby
+- Ruby on Rails
-- Frameworks
+- Boostrap
-- Technologies used
+- PostgreSQL

 ## Live Demo